dnmfarrell/berrybrew/README.md

 ## Create a Release

-If you've modified the information of the configuration files for the new build, you must copy them to the `dev\data` directory before performing the below steps.
+IMPORTANT: If you've modified the information of the configuration files for the new build, you must copy them to the `dev\data` directory before performing the below steps.

 - if necessary, bump the version number within the `src/berrybrew.cs`'s